2025 NBR strike: Background

-In August 2024, the Sheikh Hasina-led Awami League government collapsed, and a Muhammad Yunus-led interim government took over.
+On 5 August 2024, Prime Minister Sheikh Hasina resigned and went to India during the non-cooperation movement, and an interim government took over.
 Chief Adviser Muhammad Yunus initiated a series of reforms in Bangladesh.

-On midnight on 12 May 2025, the government of Bangladesh issued an ordinance dissolving the National Board of Revenue and the Internal Resources Division.
-These entities were to be replaced by a new Revenue Policy Division and Revenue Management Division, as part of broader fiscal and administrative reforms.
+At midnight on 12 May 2025, the government of Bangladesh issued an ordinance dissolving the National Board of Revenue and the Internal Resources Division.
+These entities were to be replaced by a new Revenue Policy Division and Revenue Management Division as part of broader fiscal and administrative reforms.
 The International Monetary Fund backed the reform.
 The move triggered dissatisfaction among NBR officials, who viewed the restructuring as abrupt and lacking consultation.
 The officials were suspicious of the ordinance saying "suitably qualified" will head the policy division without stating that prior experience in the revenue sector will be required.

 Tax officials had protested the reforms throughout June through programs such as a five-hour pen-down strike.
-The government had deployed a large number of personnel from the Bangladesh Army, Bangladesh Police, Rapid Action Battalion, and the Border Guard Bangladesh around the headquarters of the National Board of Revenue.
+The government had deployed many personnel from the Bangladesh Army, Bangladesh Police, Rapid Action Battalion, and the Border Guard Bangladesh around the headquarters of the National Board of Revenue.
 The Dhaka Metropolitan Police issued a ban on gatherings near the headquarters of the National Board of Revenue.
 The police prevented Council President Hasan Muhammad Tarek Rikabdar from entering his office on 27 June.
 The Council sought the intervention of Chief Adviser Muhammad Yunus.